HikariCalyx/RyuuseiManager/README.md

 ## Credits
 - mi5hmash for [MandarinJuice](https://github.com/mi5hmash/MandarinJuice) project, the basis of save data algorithm.
+- Dxian998 for discovering the culprit of 00C00-0-0 error.
 - All players in N1GP.
 - CAPCOM for creating such amazing game.